edgarklerks/labyrinth/Readme.md

 It is written in SDL and go and the maze itself already works including the robot (you can move it around).
 Collision with walls works.
 However that is about it :)

+# Building

+	source env.sh
+	go build

+# Playing

+	./labyrinth <number>

+The number is a seed to the random generator.

 # Todo

 ## Language 1